Daniel Fridljand

 December 2024 – Present Munich, Germany

-• Modernization and further development of a supply chain management application in an international development team
+• Modernizing and developing a supply chain management application within an international development team

-• Agile development with a two-week sprint cycle, continuous integration, and regular production releases within the sprint
+• Working in an agile environment with two-week sprints, continuous integration, and regular production releases

 ETH Zürich